 We will cover the best sitting postures below.
 Click each to go directly to the instructions.

 - Sit with your hips higher than your knees

 - Sit less

-#1 Reduce back pain by sitting with your hips higher than your knees
+#1 Improve sitting posture and back pain by sitting with your hips higher than your knees

 - Opens the hips and can reduce back pain

 - The biggest AND easiest postural adjustment you can make with sitting related pain

 Expensive chairs do this by tilting back, which also opens up the hip angle.
 This moves you farther away from your desk, so you have to slide closer.
 Sitting higher solves that problem.
 This makes sitting more comfortable, but don’t use that as an excuse to sit longer.

 #2 Improve sitting posture and back pain by sitting on an exercise ball

 - Decreased pain similar to #1